Minnesota seeks volunteers for free COVID-19 tests to assess virus spread

 State health officials said an accurate assessment is needed to inform Minnesota’s pandemic response and to identify hot spots at risk for more cases.
 Prevalence studies also indicate if the population is getting closer to a level of “herd immunity” that chokes the spread of the virus.

-“With a new virus, we have to learn as we go and adapt our response based on new data,” said Dr. Ruth Lynfield, state epidemiologist, in a news release.
+“With a new virus, we have to learn as we go and adapt our response based on new data,” said Dr. Ruth Lynfield, state epidemiologist.
 “Information we gather in this survey will allow us to refine our recommendations to best meet the needs of our Minnesota communities in the prevention of COVID-19.”

-Testing is being offered at different points in September at 180 sites across the state that were chosen to try to gain an accurate demographic sampling.
-Volunteers receive $20 gift cards per household and their results.
-State health officials will contact anyone whose diagnostic results indicate an active infection.
+COVID-19 survey team workers will offer in-person testing this month to households in 180 neighborhoods, which were selected across Minnesota to generate a random but diverse group for research.
+Volunteers receive $20 gift cards per household.
+State health officials will contact anyone whose results indicate an active infection.

-The U.S. Centers for Disease Control and Prevention this summer estimated there are as many as 10 unknown infections for every known infections.
-That implies that roughly 800,000 Minnesotans have been infected, whether they know it or not — but subsequent prevalence studies around the country have failed to confirm that rate.
+The U.S. Centers for Disease Control and Prevention this summer estimated there are as many as 10 unknown infections for every known case.
+That suggests that roughly 800,000 Minnesotans have been infected, whether they know it or not — but subsequent prevalence studies around the country have failed to confirm that rate.

 Diagnostic tests are based on genomic analysis of nasal or throat swab samples and determine if people are actively carrying the novel coronavirus that causes COVID-19.
 Seroprevalence antibody tests are based on blood serum and assess whether people’s immune systems have reacted to the virus, indicating a prior infection.

-The new research initiative comes as Minnesota health officials closely monitor daily COVID-19 activity reports and assess whether the resumption of K-12 and college classes has caused a new wave of cases.
+The new research initiative comes as Minnesota health officials closely monitor daily COVID-19 activity reports and assess whether the resumption of K-12 and college classes have caused a new wave of cases.

-The state on Tuesday reported 238 COVID-19 hospitalizations, including 131 people in intensive care, along with five COVID-19 deaths and 432 infections with the novel SARS-CoV-2 coronavirus that causes the disease.
+The state on Tuesday reported 238 COVID-19 hospitalizations, including 131 people in intensive care, along with five COVID-19 deaths and 432 coronavirus infections.

 On the other hand, the 65 deaths reported since last Tuesday are the most in a seven-day period since late June.